 I oil my chain about every 4 days, cleaning off the excess.
 There is not a lot that can be done about the salt unless you haul your bike into the shower with you.

 If I want to get my bike nice and clean I will use Clean Streak for the greasy stuff, Muck Off for the Frame bits, and Bike Lust to help shed dust and grime.
-Obviously you need you need to make sure your chair is nice and lubricated, For this I use Finish Line Cross country.
+Obviously, you need to make sure your chair is nice and lubricated, For this, I use Finish Line Cross country.

 Why do I do it?

 Most of all riding is fun and feels good, I enjoy the slower pace and being able to explore my surroundings.
 It allows me to clear my mind and it’s a great opportunity to listen to all of those podcasts that you keep putting off.